Hyperbaric Oxygen Therapy

 Why choose Henry Ford for hyperbaric oxygen therapy?

-Henry Ford Health System has offered HBOT since 1988.
+Henry Ford Health has offered HBOT since 1988.
 Our doctors and technicians have exceptional experience in providing this unique therapy.
 You can be confident that you are receiving safe, effective treatment, because we offer:

 - Physicians with lung and hyperbaric medicine expertise: Undersea and Hyperbaric Medicine is a medical specialty that requires additional fellowship training.
 Henry Ford’s hyperbaric program is overseen by an experienced, board-certified physician with specialized training in pulmonary (lung) physiology and hyperbaric medicine.